jappeace/php-cake-plugin-view_content_factory/README.md

 ### Source

-Clone, submodule add or unzip into Plugin/ViewContentFactory this repo.
+Clone, submodule add or unzip into Plugin/ViewContentFactory.

 ### Database

-Make sure you have acces to an database and have the connection configured.
+Make sure you have access to an database and have the connection configured.
+This plugin relies on a default db configuration.
+If it should use a different one, configure it in the plugin appModel.

 #### The dummy source